AtomicBillyGruff/Red-Team-Kibana-Incident-Response/README.md

 	- Substring searches in the fileshare that contain WebDAV related keywords.

-	- Changing the webdav directory name > dav://192.168.1.90/______ so dirb cannot find it within its default wordlist.
+	- Changing the webdav directory name > dav://192.168.1.90/______ so dirb cannot find it within its default wordlist (This is not a solution but a means of obsurity).

 	- LAN static configuratiions and checks on the filesystems, making sure mac address remain the same.

-	- PUT commands should be available to Administrators only and not managers.

-	- Cryptography and these connections to the fileshare would be good if 256bit keys match and open for about 30 minutes for uploading of files in general.

 ##### Reverse Upload Shells
 	- Disallow php files that can be read by apache.
 	- Create Alerts for Filesizes
 	- Alert For CPU usage

-> msfvenom may then require encoding and architecture specification increasing filesizes of the payload